artur-stepien/auto_increment_fix/README.md

-# auto_increment_fix
+# auto_increment fix
-Simple PHP script to fix auto_increment values in tables
+Simple PHP script that connects to MySQL database and fixes auto_increment value of each auto_increment table.

+## FYI
+You use this script on your own risk.
+Always have a working database backup.
+Script should work with PHP 5.6+